4.2. The Myth of Moral Panics

 • Metaphor: To frame a conceptual idea through comparison to something else.

-• Stories (myths, legends): To frame a topic via narrative in a vivid and memorable way.
+• Stories (myths, legends): To frame a topic via narrative vividly and memorably.

 • Tradition (rituals, ceremonies): Cultural mores that imbue significance in the mundane, closely tied to artifacts.

-• Slogan, jargon, catchphrase: To frame an object with a catchy phrase to make it more memorable and relate-able.
+• The slogan, jargon, catchphrase: To frame an object with a catchy phrase to make it more memorable and relatable.

 • Artifact: Objects with intrinsic symbolic value – a visual/cultural phenomenon that holds more meaning than the object itself.